bitemyapp/lambdadelta/README.md

 Expectations
 ------------

-There are some directoryes that Λδ expects to exist, relative to `file_root` in the configuration,
+There are some directories that Λδ expects to exist, relative to `file_root` in the configuration,

  - /board/, home for all board-specific things